rb1193/developer-log/Courses/Algorithms_And_Data_Structures/Part_1/Fundamentals.md

 ### Complexity

-A good union find data structure runs both the `union` and `connected` methods in O(n log(n)) time.
+A good union find data structure runs both the `union` and `connected` methods in a worst case of O(log(n)) time.
+With path compression this can become very close to O(1).
 They are logarithmic functions.
 Logarithmic functions are very powerful because as the size of `n` doubles, the function takes only half as much time again to run.
 This essentially means, given the rough constant that a CPU can traverse approximately 1,000,000 bits of memory per second, that logarithmic functions take a maximum of five seconds to run even for truly enormous data sets.